rundeck/rundeck/docs/en/03-jobs/03-chapter1.md

 ## Updating and copying Jobs

 All of the data you set when creating a job can be modified.
-To edit a Job, you can click the Pencil icon in the Job list:
+To edit a Job, you can click the Pencil icon:

 ![Job edit button](figures/fig0312.png)

-Similarly, to Copy a Job definition to a new Job, choose the Copy icon or the Copy button.
+Similarly, to Copy a Job definition to a new Job, press the Copy button.

 ![Job copy button](figures/fig0313.png)

-## Exporting Jobs as XML
+## Exporting Job definitions

 Job definitions created inside the RunDeck graphical console can be exported to an XML file format and be used for later import.